cvxgrp/cvxportfolio/README.md

 ```

 The ones that run without isses (as of 2023-04-11) are [HelloWorld](https://github.com/cvxgrp/cvxportfolio/blob/master/examples/HelloWorld.ipynb) and [MultiPeriodTCostOptimization](https://github.com/cvxgrp/cvxportfolio/blob/master/examples/MultiPeriodTCostOptimization.ipynb).
-Currently we are working on simplifying the user interface and these may change.

 The other example notebooks were used to develop the plots and results in [the paper](https://web.stanford.edu/~boyd/papers/pdf/cvx_portfolio.pdf).
 We are keeping
 them for historical record but they don't currently run because various libraries have broken.